drewlef/dice-game-rest-api/README.md

 a second only ONLY once a game.
 The user tries to achieve the lowest score with threes counting as zero

+to start the server, type
-# type 'node diceGame.js' to play
+# 'node diceGame.js'
 to start the game, type
 # curl http://localhost:3000
 in your terminal.